Coffee Can Taste/Smell Like Cigarettes – The Science Behind it

 • The maillard reaction that takes place during coffee roasting is similar to the curing process of tobacco leaves in cigarettes.

-See also Does Coffee Act As A Laxative?
+See also Does Coffee Bean Density Make A Difference When It's Ground?

 Smoke Contamination